tchaase/research-internship-2022/_sources/markdown/data_set.md

 # Introduction

 ## What data is used for this project?

-In the following, a data-set from [Wanjia et al. (2021)](https://www.nature.com/articles/s41467-021-25126-0#citeas) that is available on [OpenNeuro](https://openneuro.org/datasets/ds003707/versions/1.0.0) will be used.
+In the following, a data-set from {cite:t}`wanjia_abrupt_2021` that is available on [OpenNeuro](https://openneuro.org/datasets/ds003707/versions/1.0.0) will be used.
 The goal is to assess if a machine learning algorithm trained on the `old` vs `new` images is able to predict the activity on subsequent images.
 Thus, the question is, with what precision will the algorithm be able to predict if a picture has been previously studied or not.

-The data-set will be explored witin the [data-exploration section](https://tchaase.github.io/research-internship-2022/code/data_exploration.html).
+The data-set will be explored witin the [data-exploration section](../code/data_exploration.ipynb) section.
 Here, the idea is mainly to oultine the idea behind the research question.

 The primary goal of the authors of the original study was to answer a very different question than the one pursued here.
 Wanjia et al. were interested in how the brain activity changes in relation to highly similar images.
 They wanted to show, in what way a decorrrelation of hippocampal activation may relate to a subsequent resolution of memory interference.
 In their study, the authors were able to show that activity in the regions of the dentate gyrus and one subregion of the hippocampus (CA3) show a decorrelation pattern that is associated with learning.
 While memories traces that interfere will overlap during the initial encoding, over time the authors found there to a pattern that leads to these memory traces being less similar, therefore aiding memory performance.